windmill-labs/windmilldocs/docs/misc/15_css_editor/index.md

 # CSS Editor

-## Introduction

-The Global CSS Editor is an Enterprise Edition feature designed to streamline the process of styling and theming across your entire app.
+The Global CSS Editor is designed to give styling and theming across your entire app.
 This functionality offers a centralized location for defining, managing, and applying CSS rules.
-It's particularly useful for ensuring consistent styling and for creating reusable themes.
+It's useful for ensuring consistent styling and for creating reusable themes.

+The Global CSS Editor is a feature exclusive to [Enterprise Edition](../7_plans_details/index.mdx).
+However, users on the Community Edition can still access and experiment with this tool directly in the editor for evaluation purposes, although these changes will not be reflected in the app preview.

 <video
   className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"